 Tactics are how we achieve our goals.
 They are specific steps and actions taken to support the outreach strategy and give structure to day-to-day activities.
-Most of the tactics employed in FY22 address the strategies of the EMP along with the Clean Energy Program portfolio at large.
+Most tactics employed in FY23 address the strategies of the EMP along with the Clean Energy Program portfolio at large.
 Some tactics are unique to markets and/or sectors as outlined below.
+The Outreach Team has two primary focuses: Community Outreach and Program Outreach.

-Community-Specific Outreach in Overburdened Communities
+Equitable Community-Specific Outreach